 Dragon Ball Z: Gohan.
 Though suffice to say, nearly every Saiyan character qualifies at one point or another.
 But Gohan is the outlier, because his potential since the beginning was defined as Unstoppable Rage.

 Goku's first Super Saiyan transformation also qualifies.
-He's out of power, then has to watch Piccolo, his rival and valuable ally at the time, and his best friend, Krillin, both get attacked by Frieza, with Krillin murdered outright — and then, just to be even more of a monster than he already is, Frieza just has to threaten little Gohan as well.
+He's out of power, then has to watch Piccolo, his rival and valuable ally at the time, and his best friend, Krillin, both get attacked by Freeza, with Krillin murdered outright — and then, just to be even more of a monster than he already is, Freeza just has to threaten little Gohan as well.
 This pushes Goku over the edge.

 Sonic X in its third season had the eponymous character Sonic at one point absorb negative energies from fake Chaos Emeralds which unleashed when he became angry upon seeing his friends badly beaten and at risk of execution.
 The resultant fight involved him beating the everloving crap out of two robots specifically designed to be difficult to defeat.
 His long-time nemesis, Dr. Robotnik/Eggman, convinces him to stop his rage.